 What are the broader implications of this work?

-This work is a potential game changer for modeling late onset neurodegenerative diseases such as Alzheimer’s disease.
-In terms of cellular aging, we estimate that one month on the space station is equivalent to between 10–30 years on earth.
-If we can grow organoids in space for six months and then study them for their susceptibility to Alzheimer’s disease, we may be able to observe the presence of disease markers such as plaques and tangles and use the organoids to screen drugs.
+This work is a potential game changer for modeling late onset neurodegenerative diseases such as Alzheimer’s.
+In terms of cellular aging, we estimate that one month on the space station is equivalent to between ten to thirty years on earth.
+If we can grow organoids in space for six months and then study them for their susceptibility to Alzheimer’s, we may be able to observe the presence of disease markers such as plaques and tangles and use the organoids to screen drugs.
 The idea of using the space station as an incubator for aging may be transformative.

 What are the ethical considerations for working with brain organoids?

 This is all brand new.
 The ethical considerations are a gray zone now and will likely evolve to include a formal code of ethical conduct as we rapidly increase the complexity of brain organoids.
 Researchers are now vascularizing the organoids so that they grow larger and exhibit more neural oscillations.
 They are also attaching retinas to them so they can start receiving visual inputs.
 As we do these things, we get closer and closer to mimicking the human brain, in which case the central question becomes: Have brain organoids reached a level of consciousness where they are self aware and if so, what is their moral status?

 This interview has been edited and condensed for clarity.